ryanrslater/blog/content/posts/spring-boot-jpa-one-to-one.md

 ## TLDR

-- Create two Entities you wish to join (Them must have the @Entity annotation)
+- Create two Entities you wish to join (they must have the @Entity annotation)
 - On your main Entity create a reference to the other Entity you wish to connect with the @OneToOne and @JoinColumn annotations
 - Within the @JoinColumn annotaions add the name and reference column to the other Entity
 ```